thingdom/node-neo4j/README.md

 This is a client library for accessing [Neo4j][], a graph database, from [Node.js][].
 It uses Neo4j's [REST API][neo4j-rest-api].

-This library supports and has been tested against Neo4j 1.5 through Neo4j 1.9.
+This library formally supports Neo4j 1.5 through Neo4j 1.9.
+It also works well and is tested against Neo4j 2.0, but new 2.0 features like labels and constraints are accessible only through Cypher for now.

+(Work is underway to redesign this module to support 2.0 only, in order to take full advantage of those features.
+Stay tuned!)

 ## Installation